GoogleCloudPlatform/deploystack-wordpress-on-cloudrun/README.md

 The above command will delete the associated resources so there will be no billable charges made afterwards.
 <!-- BEGIN TFDOC -->

+## Special Thanks
+A special thank you goes out to Natalia Strelkova (skalolazka) and Grigory Movsesyan, the original developers of this example architecture.

 ## Variables